ludicast/saki/README.markdown

 ## How terse is it?

 Well, here's a sample that sets up contexts that create a user and then visit an edit path for that user.
-Me like.

 	with_existing :user do
 		on_visiting edit_path_for(:user) do